keithpotz/CS499/index.md

 Each artifact includes detailed documentation explaining what was improved, why the changes were necessary, and how they enhanced the system.
 Rather than simply listing features, I focused on presenting information in a structured and professional format.

 This portfolio reflects the ability to write technical documentation suitable for stakeholders, instructors, or development teams.
 The clarity and organization of the explanations demonstrate readiness to communicate effectively in professional software environments.

+The accompanying code review video further demonstrates my ability to communicate technical analysis clearly and concisely in an oral format appropriate for a professional audience.

 ### 3. Algorithms and Problem Solving
 The Algorithms & Data Structures enhancement demonstrates my ability to analyze performance limitations and implement improved solutions.
 I evaluated the original implementation, identified inefficiencies, and redesigned components to improve logical flow and computational efficiency.